Complete Minimal Form Factors for Irrelevant Deformations of Integrable Quantum Field Theory: Conclusion and Outlook

+The CDD-factor \eqref{sum} is proposed as an example of such an $S$-matrix.
+Indeed the \textit{non}-existence of local observables in these theories was widely conjectured \cite{GrosseGandalf_2007,Dubovsky:2012wk}, based mainly on the failure of known algebraic and form factor methods, but this has never been rigorously established.
+It would be interesting to understand if our constructive approach can be used to prove this statement more rigorously.

-Although our analysis provides a way to fix the MFF which is reminiscent of the traditional construction of Karowski-Weisz \cite{KarowskiWeisz:1978vz}, it does not make the construction of higher particle solutions any easier.
-In fact, the correct prescription for computing such solutions is still not fully understood.
-Solving by employing a factorised ansatz leads to formulae which are plagued by square-root factors (thus, points of nonanalyticity), as we found in \cite{longpaper,Castro-Alvaredo2024compl}.
-This factorised ansatz, where the form factor is a product of the unperturbed solution times a function of the perturbation parameter, is extremely natural for $\TTb$-perturbed theories but is easily shown not to produce the correct solutions when considering more standard IQFTs, that is, when considering the case of infinitely many irrelevant perturbations.
-We have checked this explicitly for the sinh-Gordon model, where a factorized ansatz gives solutions that are distinct from those known in the literature \cite{Fring_1993,1993:Koubek,freefield1} and also contain square roots (see Appendix \ref{AppendixB}).
+As shown in Appendix \ref{AppendixB} a factorised ansatz, where the form factor is a product of the unperturbed solution times a function of the perturbation parameter, seems extremely natural for $\TTb$-perturbed theories but is easily shown not to produce the correct solutions when considering more standard IQFTs, that is, when considering the case of infinitely many irrelevant perturbations.
+We have checked this explicitly for the sinh-Gordon model, where a factorized ansatz gives solutions that are distinct from those known in the literature \cite{Fring_1993,1993:Koubek,freefield1} and contain square roots, as already discussed (see Appendix \ref{AppendixB}).

 Regarding future work, there are at least two avenues opened to us: it may be that there are non-factorized solutions that we have just not been able to construct by the usual methods, would probably be highly non-trivial, and are still to be found, or, the standard form factor program and in particular the kinematic residue equation, is not valid in its usual form for $\TTb$-perturbed theories.
 The latter is a very plausible suggestion since giving up the notion of UV completion and locality does away with two of the basic underlying principles of the form factor program as originally formulated.
-Finding an independent way to obtain the form factors would be ideal in order to gain some insights into this important open question.
+Our current work, as well as \cite{longpaper,Castro-Alvaredo2024compl}, provides a very strong indication that the standard FF program may not admit analytic solutions for theories perturbed by $\TTb$.
+Even if this is the case, it would be interesting to understand how the breakdown of the program takes place (by using perturbative methods, for instance).